 For drenching sweat, wipe it just like touching your skin gently to absorb it with a dry cotton towel.
-Please do not scrab with it.
+Please do not scrub with it.

-In the hospital, inpatients work out every day so eveybody gets sweat very often.
-Even in summer, they dry sweat naturally or absorb dropping sweats with a dry cotton towel.
-(Again, do not scrab.
+In the hospital, inpatients work out every day so everybody gets sweaty very often.
+Even in summer, they dry sweat naturally or absorb dripping sweat with a dry cotton towel.
+(Again, do not scrub.
 Just touch it with a towel gently).

-I explain this saying ‘they’…..because I wasn’t able to walk first in the hospital due to severe symptom and after a while, was able to walk slowly.
+I explain this by saying ‘they’…..because I wasn’t able to walk at first in the hospital due to severe symptoms and after a while, was able to walk slowly.
 So I couldn’t work out very well, but still, even such a person got it over within 90 days with NMT.

-Everytime I explain about sweat and frequency of a shower/bath, some people send me questions like ‘I feel itchy after I got sweat so I can’t do this.
+Every time I explain about sweat and the frequency of a shower/bath, some people send me questions like ‘I feel itchy after I got sweat so I can’t do this.
 What should I do?’

-I don’t need reposrts what you CAN’T do from all over the world….LOL!
-You should do only things you can do so you don’t need to show me reasons that you can’t do it…..
+I don’t need reports on what you CAN’T do from all over the world…LOL!
+You should do only things you can do so you don’t need to show me the reasons that you can’t do it…..

 If you can’t make it, healing takes longer than that.
 No more and no less.
 You have the freedom to choose treatments.
-I just can explain the best method and can say if you follow the method strictly, you can get it over the fastest.
-Everybody has situation so please don’t worry too much not to be able to do it.
+I just can explain the best method and can say if you follow the method strictly/accurately, you can get it over the fastest.
+Everybody has situations so please don’t worry too much about not being able to do it.

 Anyway, in case you feel itchy due to sweat, you can take a shower….but only 5 sec or so, I recommend.
 I’m not joking.
 We take such a strict way in the hospital and that’s why we get it over so fast.

-This also must be a surprise for you but to apply gauzes thick
+This also must be a surprise for you but to apply gauze thick

 or putting lots of bandages on can be moisturizers.